Reservoir sampling: Sampling with replacement and the single-item case

+where q is uniform on (0,1).
+The stream is scanned until its cumulative weight reaches that threshold.

 With random sort

 If we associate with each item of the input a uniformly generated random number, the k items with the largest (or, equivalently, smallest) associated values form a simple random sample.
 A simple reservoir-sampling thus maintains the k items with the currently largest associated values in a priority queue.